tranngocminhhieu/pushoverkit/README.md

 - `message`: Message content.

 **Optional:**
-- `user`: User key to send the message to.
+- `user`: User key to send the notification to.
 - `title`: Message title.
 - `device`: Target a specific device.
 - `html`: Enable HTML formatting (1 or 0), default to `0`.